vbookshelf/myOfflineAi-PrivacyFirst/README.md

 ```

 The app will start.
 A url will appear in the terminal: http://127.0.0.1:5000/<br>
-Copy this url and paste it in your browser, then press Enter.<br>
+Copy this url and paste it in your browser, then press Enter.
-The app will be displayed.<br>

 ### 2- The app starts when you double-click the file but the browser does not auto open